Supersheep50/the-secret-of-the-hll-tomb/README.md

 ## Credits

 ### Media
-- [Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.
+- [Patorjk.com](https://patorjk.com/) was used to create the heading.

 - Emojis used from [Unicode.com](https://unicode.org/emoji/charts/full-emoji-list.html)